motform/processing-3-mode/README.md

 ## Limitations

-* Unlike ptrv’s processing-mode, p3-mode does not currently come with Company support nor snippets.
+* Unlike ptrv’s processing-mode, processing-3-mode does not currently come with Company support nor snippets.
-* The mode does not explicitly interact with Processing’s sketchbook, which means you can run .pde files freely on the file system.
+* The mode does not explicitly interact with Processing’s sketchbook, which means you can run .pde files freely on the file system, pre-supposing that you follow their limitations (a sketch has to have a valid file name, mirrored in its dir).
 * There is currently no way to install libraries from the cli tool, and thus no way to do that from within Emacs.
 * Outputting to a directory other than the current one is not supported.
+* There is only support for running Processing in Java mode (I could make it a minor mode for `processeing-mode` comparability, if that would be of use to anyone, open an issue!).